 For more than half the nation’s history, vast mental hospitals were a prominent feature of the American landscape.
 From the mid-nineteenth century to the early twentieth, over 250 institutions for the insane were built throughout the United States; by 1948, they housed more than a half million patients.
 The blueprint for these hospitals was set by Pennsylvania hospital superintendant Thomas Story Kirkbride: a central administration building flanked symmetrically by pavilions and surrounded by lavish grounds with pastoral vistas.

 When Charles-Édouard Jeanneret reinvented himself as Le Corbusier in Paris, he also carefully reinvented the first thirty years of his life by highlighting some events and hiding others.
-As he explained in a letter: "Le Corbusier is a pseudonym.
+As he explained in a letter: “Le Corbusier is a pseudonym.
 Le Corbusier creates architecture recklessly.
-He pursues disinterested ideas; he does not wish to compromise himself....
-He is an entity free of the burdens of carnality."
+He pursues disinterested ideas; he does not wish to compromise himself. . . .

-Architectural Graphic Standards by Charles George Ramsey and Harold Reeve Sleeper, first published in 1932 (and now in its eleventh edition), is a definitive technical reference for architects—the one book that every architect needs to own.
+Architectural Graphics Standards by Charles George Ramsey and Harold Reeve Sleeper, first published in 1932 (and now in its eleventh edition), is a definitive technical reference for architects--the one book that every architect needs to own.
 The authors, one a draftsman and the other an architect, created a graphic compilation of standards that amounted to an index of the combined knowledge of their profession.

 Architecture, at least since the beginning of the twentieth century, has suspended historical references in favor of universalized abstraction.
 In the decades after the Second World War, when architectural historians began to assess the legacy of the avant-gardes in order to construct a coherent narrative of modernism’s development, they were inevitably influenced by contemporary concerns.